 This week I thought I would mix it up a bit and throw together a top shooter tutorial.
 I got a lot of positive feedback on last week’s photo tutorial so I’m sticking to it this week with a photo tutorial for a braided top shooting string.
 This shooter was introduced to me by the […]

-For this week’s Top String Tuesday, I wanted to bring you something special in honor of Veteran’s Day and the good ol’ US of A. Now, I can’t take credit for the creation of this top string.
-Our very own Michael Allen sent me a photo and suggested it may make a great TST… He […]
+This week I wanted to bring you something special in honor of Veteran’s Day and the good ol’ US of A. Now, I can’t take credit for the creation of this top string.
+Our very own Michael Allen sent me a photo and suggested it may make a great TST… He was right, obviously, so […]

 Over the past few weeks we have been digging into what I call the “dropped top string.”
 Two weeks ago I strung up a Huron Top String and last week I showed you how to string a quick and easy Iroquois Top String.
 This week I’m teaming up with the one and only, big Billy […]